lewispour/Git-Profile-Readme-Banner/README.md

-# GitHub Profile README Generator
+# GitHub Profile Banner README Generator
 ### About
 <p>Want to make your GitHub profile stand out with a dynamic banner?
 With the GitHub Profile README Banner Generator, you can easily create a visually appealing banner that showcases your username or custom text, ensuring your profile doesn't go unnoticed.</p>